Home

 And he lived in Coventry.

-His wife was Lady Godiva
+His wife was called Godiva

 And she was as kind as could be.